Taraba-Gani is a Crab (Kani) or Not

 Several days ago, on June 22, the day known as Crab’s Day in Japan, I saw a news headline titled “Taraba-Gani is a Kani (Crab) or not” on Yahoo Japan News.

-Since after that I thought I wanted to know if the fact is true, I looked it up on the internet a while ago.
+Although I didn’t read the post, I wanted to know the fact and looked it up on the internet a while ago.

-To get to the point, reading the article “タラバガニ (Tarabagani)” on Japanese Wikipedia, although I assumed it a crab until now, I found that strictly Taraba-Gani is not a Kani.
+To get to the point, reading the article タラバガニ (Tarabagani) on Japanese Wikipedia (although I assumed it is a crab), I found, strictly, Taraba-Gani is not a Kani.

-Specifically, while crabs usually have 10 legs, Taraba-Gani only has 8 legs.
-Besides, unlike other crabs, Taraba Crab can also walk lengthwise.
+Specifically, while crabs usually have ten legs, Taraba-Gani looks like it’s only eight.
+Besides, unlike other crabs, Taraba Crab can walk lengthwise.

-Nonetheless, because of its size, price, and fillingness, in Japan, Taraba-Gani is known as the King of crabs and enjoyed as a luxurious food.
+Nonetheless, because of its size, price, and fillingness, Taraba-Gani is known as the king of crabs here in Japan and is enjoyed as a luxurious food.

-Either way, when you have a chance to eat Tarabagani during your next stay in Japan, please remember the fact that Taraba Crab is not a Kani.
+Either way, when you eat Tarabagani next time, please recall it is strictly not a Kani.